MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 - **appVersion**: The app binary version that this update is dependent on.
 This is the value that was specified via the `appStoreVersion` parameter when calling the CLI's `release` command. *(String)*
 - **deploymentKey**: The deployment key that was used to originally download this update. *(String)*
 - **description**: The description of the update.
 This is the same value that you specified in the CLI when you released the update. *(String)*
 - **failedInstall**: Indicates whether this update has been previously installed but was rolled back.
-The `sync` method will automatically ignore updates which have previously failed, so you only need to worry about this property if using `checkForUpdate`. *(Boolean)*
+The `sync` method will automatically ignore updates, which have previously failed, so you only need to worry about this property if using `checkForUpdate`. *(Boolean)*
 - **isFirstRun**: Indicates whether this is the first time the update has been run after being installed.
 This is useful for determining whether you would like to show a "What's New?"
 UI to the end user after installing an update. *(Boolean)*
 - **isMandatory**: Indicates whether the update is considered mandatory.
 This is the value that was specified in the CLI when the update was released. *(Boolean)*
 - **isPending**: Indicates whether this update is in a "pending" state.
 When `true`, that means the update has been downloaded and installed, but the app restart needed to apply it hasn't occurred yet, and therefore, it's changes aren't currently visible to the end-user. *(Boolean)*